thereactgirl/reddit-clone/README.md

   - `React Router`
   - `Redux`
 - `yarn start` to run
-- *This project has no backend, data is not saved and there is real authentication.
-Password is not required to login.*
+- *This project has no backend, data is not saved and there is no real authentication.
+To log in simple type a username.*

 ## Screenshots
 <img src="https://github.com/rleslie1015/reddit-clone/blob/master/src/assets/login.png" alt='login' width=800 />